JarrettRenshaw/azure-docs/articles/storage/storage-dotnet-how-to-use-files.md

     IBM has released a document to guide IBM MQ customers when configuring Azure File Storage with their service.
 For more information, please check out [How to setup IBM MQ Multi instance queue manager with Microsoft Azure File Service](https://github.com/ibm-messaging/mq-azure/wiki/How-to-setup-IBM-MQ-Multi-instance-queue-manager-with-Microsoft-Azure-File-Service).
 15. **How do I troubleshoot Azure File Storage errors?**

     You can refer to [Azure Files Troubleshooting Article](storage-troubleshoot-file-connection-problems.md) for end-to-end troubleshooting guidance.

+16. **Can I use FileSystemWatcher to listen to events such as the creation/modification/deletion of files and directories in my Azure File Service share?

+    Unlike blob and queue storage, there are no out of the box triggers available to listen to Azure file storage.
+It is easy to achieve it using Azure web jobs SDK. you can write your own triggered or non triggered bindings and listen to the events in your file storage.
+You can find details to get started here - [Guideline for authoring new triggers and binders](https://github.com/Azure/azure-webjobs-sdk-extensions/wiki/Binding-Extensions-Overview).
 ## Next steps
 See these links for more information about Azure File storage.